-Life insurance with living benefits is a life insurance policy that has riders that allow you to withdraw from your policy’s proceeds.
-The proceeds can only be used to pay for end-of-life medical expenses.
+Life insurance with living benefits is a type of life insurance policy that has riders that allow you to withdraw from your policy’s face value.
+The withdrawn funds can be used for any purpose.
 These are sometimes called living benefits riders or accelerated death benefit riders.

-Living benefits riders can only pay for qualifying end-of-life expenses like hospice care, nursing home care, and in-home caretakers.
-Some are free, while others may require an additional premium.
-The most common living benefit riders are:
+Some riders are free, while others may require an additional premium.
+These are the most common living benefit riders.

 Each of these riders have some restrictions on who qualifies and how much of the death benefit you’re able to access.
 Instead of being paid in a lump sum, you’ll get living benefits on an as-needed basis.

 Does cash value life insurance have living benefits options?